 - Combine all ingredients in a medium bowl and set aside.

 - Preheat oven to 350F; generously grease a 9 by 5-inch loaf pan with butter.

 - Whisk together the flour, espresso powder (if using), baking soda, and salt in a medium bowl and set aside.

 - Cream together the butter and sugar, and then beat in the eggs until light and fluffy.
 Beat in the sour cream, banana, and vanilla.

 - Add the dry ingredients to the wet all at once and use a wooden spoon to stir just until incorporated, being careful not to over-mix.

-- Spread 1/3 of the batter on the bottom of the prepared loaf pan, and then sprinkle 1/3 of the filling on top of the batter.
+- Spread ⅓ of the batter on the bottom of the prepared loaf pan, and then sprinkle ⅓ of the filling on top of the batter.
 Repeat this 2 times, ending with a layer of the filling on top.

 - Bake until the loaf is golden and a toothpick inserted into the center comes out clean or with just a couple crumbs, about 55 to 60 minutes.

-- Cool the bread in the loaf pan on a wire rack.
-Once cool, whisk together all ingredients for the glaze (adding the milk gradually as needed).
+- Once the loaf is cool, whisk together all ingredients for the glaze (adding the milk gradually as needed).

 - Allow the glaze to set before slicing.